International Student Conferences, Inc.

-International Student Conferences (ISC) is a non-profit organization incorporated in Washington, DC.
-It facilitates two academic and cultural exchange programs organized by university students in the U.S., Japan, and Korea: the China-America Student Conference (ChASC), the Korea-America Student Conference (KASC) and the Japan-America Student Conference (JASC).
+International Student Conferences, Inc. (ISC) is a non-profit organization incorporated in Washington, DC.
+It facilitates three academic and cultural exchange programs organized by university students in the U.S., Japan, and Korea: the China-America Student Conference (ChASC), the Korea-America Student Conference (KASC) and the Japan-America Student Conference (JASC).
 Beginning in 1934, JASC is the first and oldest exchange between the two countries that is conceived and carried out by university students.
 Patterned after the JASC model of a student-run Conference, the first KASC launched in 2008 and the first ChASC launched Winter 2020.

 ISC's mission is to promote peace by furthering mutual understanding, friendship and trust through international student interchange.

 ISC believes in the long-term value of mutual understanding, friendship, and trust achieved through cultural interchange in student-run conferences.

 ISC delegates, volunteers, employees, board members, and alumni believe in the following core values for its student-run, cross-cultural conferences: